-Does human urine have an affect on deer movement?
+Does human urine have an effect on deer movement?

-Deer hunting myths come and go, but when deer season is on we all strive to change bad luck into good luck and see big bucks walk by.
+Deer hunting myths always perplex us, but when deer season is on we all strive to change bad luck into good luck and hope to see big bucks walk by.
 Trail cameras are one of the ways that we try to follow home ranges and overall health of the herd.
 Deer smell a variety of things in their daily lives and I tried to see if it was a big deal if they smelled me.

 It's one of the oldest questions in deer hunting: does our obviously human urine smell bad enough to deer that they would avoid it?
 I had to put it to the test, for hunters everywhere, and the greater good of the scientific world.

 First of all, as you'll see in a moment, I started this experiment back around the third week of August.
 Being as under efficient as I was, I hadn't realized that the batteries were dying in the trail camera until the end of the first week whereby part of the card was blank at that time.

 The end result: I actually peed in front of this camera for over two weeks, using one big hoof print left by a big mama doe.

 Now, barring a dozen pictures of my back, (which I have) I'll have to kindly ask you to simply believe that I did this.
 Wildlife biologists such as Dr. James Kroll and Dr. Karl Miller have spent a lifetime studying such issues in deer movement as it pertains to mature bucks and deer hunting, which deer hunters everywhere have taken note of.
 This assessment was made by a man with only a trail cam and time.
 Oh, and a fair amount of liquids drank.